 Other References to Red in The Bible

-skin color – Genesis 25:25
+Skin color – Genesis 25:25

-stew – Genesis 25:30
+Stew – Genesis 25:30

-wine – Proverbs 23:31
+Wine – Proverbs 23:31

-sores or plague – Leviticus 13:19;49 etc. (numerous references in Leviticus)
+Sores or plague – Leviticus 13:19;49 and more

-bloodied water – II Kings 3:22
+Bloodied water – 2 Kings 3:22

-shields of mighty men – Nahum 2:3
+Shields of mighty men – Nahum 2:3

 The Hebrew word for scarlet has the same root meaning of the Hebrew word for earth.
 Adam was created of the dust of the earth– he was earthy, and, In the story of the birth of Esau, it is told that Esau was born “red all over” and so “they called his name Esau” (Genesis 25:25), which means red or earthy.
 Remember that Esau became a pretty rotten guy.
 A man who cared more about earthly things than spiritual things.
 Also from the root word of scarlet comes the word for worm.

-The psalmist (who scholars do not agree on for the writing of this Psalm) referred to himself as a worm (Psalm 22:6), Isaiah described Jacob as a worm (Isaiah 41:14), and Jesus referred to sinful man as a worm (Mark 9:44-48).
+The psalmist (whom scholars do not agree on for the writing of this Psalm) referred to himself as a worm (Psalm 22:6), Isaiah described Jacob as a worm (Isaiah 41:14), and Jesus referred to sinful man as a worm (Mark 9:44-48).
 Without God, that is exactly what we are, too.

-Joshua 2:18 “unless, when we come into the land, you bind this line of scarlet cord in the window through which you let us down, and unless you bring your father, your mother, your brothers, and all your father’s household to your own home.”
+“unless, when we come into the land, you bind this line of scarlet cord in the window through which you let us down, and unless you bring your father, your mother, your brothers, and all your father’s household to your own home.” – Joshua 2:18

 This is part of the story of Rahab, the prostitute.
 In exchange for helping the Israelite spies, she was promised safety.
 To spare her and her family, she was instructed to put a scarlet cord out of her window to show which home should be protected.
 Ironically, although scripture uses red or scarlet to represent sin, it also is a symbol that represents saving or redemption (as in the blood of Christ as we discussed above).